Detecting seasonal episodic-like spatiotemporal memory patterns using animal movement modelling: Introduction

-Here we describe a model that mathematically estimates the timing and precision of these seasonally recursive movements, and thus can be used to model periodic revisitation patterns within an animal's home range (Fig. \ref{fig:schematic}).
+Here we describe a model that mathematically estimates the timing and precision of these seasonally recursive movements (Fig. \ref{fig:schematic}).
 We employ innovative model fitting techniques \citep{Kristensen2016, Fischer2020} brought about by advances in computational methods to detect patterns in animal location data.
-Our modelling framework characterizes the movement of simulated or real animals according to four hypotheses: (N) the null hypothesis, assuming random walk behavior; (R) the resource-only hypothesis, assuming animals move entirely according to local resource gradients without memory; (M) the memory-only hypothesis, assuming animals exhibit seasonal revisitation patterns within their home range with a prescribed periodicity; and (RM) the resource-memory hypothesis, assuming animals are simultaneously influenced by local resources and spatial memory.
+Our modelling framework characterizes the movement of simulated or real animals according to four hypotheses: (N) the null hypothesis, assuming random walk behavior; (R) the resource-only hypothesis, assuming animals move entirely according to nearby resources without memory; (M) the memory-only hypothesis, assuming animals exhibit seasonal revisitation patterns within their home range with a prescribed mean lag time; and (RM) the resource-memory hypothesis, assuming animals are simultaneously influenced by local resources and spatial memory.
+This model expands on previous work, which has provided detail on how animals react to previously visited locations \citep{Schlagel2014}, how animals react to familiar locations at different times of day \citep{OliveiraSantos2016}, and how memory may decay over time \citep{Avgar2015}. \cite{Riotte2017} have even developed a movement metric capable of gauging how often recursions are present in animal movement data.
+We add to this rich array of literature by developing a model that quantifies how long animals may take to revisit certain regions of their home range, and how much a resource landscape plays a part in these movements, by analyzing the animal's entire movement path as opposed to the recursion events themselves.
+The model is not intended to answer the question of \textit{if} animals use memory, but instead \textit{how}, testing the prevalence of temporally consistent recursive movements in foraging animals.

 To test our model, we first simulated movement tracks according to the model's prescribed rules on simulated environments, subsequently analyzing how sample size affects both model selection and parameter estimation.
 We found that even with data sizes equivalent to roughly one year of animal tracking data, the model accurately identified movement patterns consistent with the four different hypotheses and produced accurate parameter estimates.
 These results improved when tracks with more locations were simulated.
 We then fit the model to telemetry data from a population of Arctic grizzly bears (\textit{Ursus arctos}) and performed the same simulation analysis with real landscape data and movement parameters estimated for the bears.
 These bears live in a harsh environment where food resources are seasonal \citep{Edwards2015} and sparsely distributed \citep{Edwards2009}.
 We found a heavy influence of spatiotemporal memory in the bears' movement patterns, although we determined that more data may be required to analyze these populations than for simulated movements.